gogins/csound-extended/cspm/README.md

 ### Package Names

-Package names must be UTF-8 encoded without spaces.
-Underlines should be used to demarcate words.
-Package names must not identify the target architecture; different architectures are all stored in the same package file.
+Package names must be UTF-8 encoded `package_name-version` without spaces.
+Underlines must be used to demarcate words.
+Package names must not identify the target architecture; all supported architectures are in the same package file.
+Version names should be dot-separated with major, minor, and patch numbers, and optional release status, e.g. `1.2.3.beta`.
+Example package
+name: `csound_vst3_opcodes-1.1.0.beta`.

 ### Package Directory Structure